 To answer some of the common questions about independent administration in Texas, we have listed several of these questions below and provided answers for each.

-How does an Executor become "independent"?
+How does and Executor become "independent"?

-An executor can become independent in one of two ways — 1) the Decedent left a Will in which he specifically states that his executor should be independent, or 2) if the Decedent died without a Will or his Will did not allow for the independent executor, all of the heirs or beneficiaries under the Will can agree to allow the Executor to serve as the Independent Executor.
+1) the Decedent left a Will in which he specifically states that his executor should be independent, or 2) if the Decedent died without a Will or his Will did not allow for the independent executor, all of the heirs or beneficiaries under the Will can agree to allow the Executor to serve as the Independent Executor.

 What are the Benefits of an Independent administration?

 When the executor is not independent, he is dependent upon the Court for oversight and approval of all his actions.
 In a dependent administration, the executor is required to post a bond and to obtain the Court’s approval for all of his actions.
 The bond is similar to an insurance policy, and it will require the payment of a premium to an insurance company to insure against the executor’s theft or misapplication of the assets of the estate.
 Additionally, because the dependent executor must obtain Court approval for each action undertaken in the probate case, he or she is required to have an attorney who expends numerous hours requesting the Court’s approval and accounting to the Court for the executor’s actions.

 In an independent probate administration, the independent executor does not have to post a bond and does not have to obtain the Court’s approval prior to undertaking duties.
 As a result, the estate avoids very significant costs that it would be required to pay if the executor were not independent.

 Whether independent or not, all executors have two types of responsibilities: satisfy requirements of the Court and obligation to heirs and beneficiaries of the estate.

 The independent executor has the same responsibilities to the heirs and beneficiaries of the estate as any executor or administrator:

 - collect the assets